 內容簡介

-A vast number of biochemical reactions are catalysed by molecules fixed to the surface of membranes (or other biological structures) with molecules in the surrounding solution.
-The study of the mechanisms at these "Biointerfaces" are becoming increasingly important for the understanding of biological catalysts, such as enzymes.
-This project is the first book to deal with the physical and chemical principles of an emerging field of science, for which the authors have set the ground-work.
+A vast number of biochemical reactions are catalyzed by molecules fixed to the surface of membranes (or other biological structures).
+Although trans-membrane processes have been extensively studied for the last 30 years, the focus on interfacial processes has lagged.
+The study of the mechanisms at these 'biointerfaces' is becoming increasingly important for the understanding of biological catalysts.
+This book is the first to deal with the physical and chemical principles of an emerging field of science, for which the authors have established the groundwork.
+While several specialized reviews have appeared on the various aspects of the subject, this text serves as a definitive primer; it puts this interdisciplinary field on a firm footing, develops key features of interfacial enzyme kinetics that include variables related to turnover processivity, and substrate accessibility and replenishment.

 作者簡介